 Can you say a little about your practice?

-Skylight Counseling Center provides professional counseling services to individuals, families, couples and groups.
+Skylight Counseling Center provides professional counseling services to individuals, families, couples, and groups.
 Founded in 2011, we are dedicated to the growth and development of our clients and ourselves.
 There are currently 12 staff members and 4 interns.
-We plan to add a few more staff members this year as well.
-Currently we are located in Skokie and also in the Chicago Loop right across from the Art Institute and are planning to add a third location in Evanston this summer.
+We plan to add a few more staff members this year.
+Currently, we are located in Skokie and also in the Chicago Loop right across from the Art Institute.
+We are planning to add a third location in Evanston this summer.

-We aim to help people gain insight into themselves, and to live their lives with deeper passion, conviction and harmony.
+And we aim to help people gain insight into themselves and to live their lives with deeper passion, conviction, and harmony.
 Our therapists utilize various modalities of psychotherapy and healing to provide the best possible opportunity for change.

 We believe in the healing power of relationships.
-Each of our therapists focus on caring deeply for their clients and on creating the best possibilities for change.
-We also focus on doing our own work, meaning each of us is working on better understanding ourselves, on having more fulfilling relationships, and living a life of richer meaning.
+Each of our therapists focuses on caring deeply for their clients.
+We also focus on doing our own work.
+Each of us is working on better understanding ourselves, having more fulfilling relationships and living a life of richer meaning.